 Above all, the Russians rely on fires.
-Their approach is to "maneuver to position fires"-quite different from the United States, which seeks to employ fires to enable decisive maneuver.7 Russian maneuver brigades contain not one but three artillery battalions: two self-propelled howitzer battalions and one multiple rocket launcher (MRL) battalion.8 These are backed up by independent artillery brigades (containing tubed, rocket and missile battalions).
+Their approach is to "maneuver to position fires" quite different from the United States, which seeks to employ fires to enable decisive maneuver.
+Russian maneuver brigades contain not one but three artillery battalions: two self-propelled howitzer battalions and one multiple rocket launcher (MRL) battalion.
+These are backed up by independent artillery brigades (containing tubed, rocket and missile battalions).
 Frequently, "organic" artillery units may be pooled as ad hoc "artillery groups" to facilitate massing of fires.

 In recent years, the Russian army has fielded tactical drones with great success to assist with locating and targeting enemy formations.
 While the Russian military has few large platforms like the U.S. MQ-9 Reaper, it is liberally supplied with smaller systems that support tactical fires.
 Commonly used systems include the Orlan-10 and Forpost, as well as commercially available variants.
-These were used with devastating effect in the Donbas, where entire Ukrainian units were virtually wiped out.9 another legacy system found in most Russian maneuver brigades or regiments.
+These were used with devastating effect in the Donbas, where entire Ukrainian units were virtually wiped out.

+In general, Russian artillery has greater range than comparable western systems and exists in much greater numbers.
+The standard Russian howitzer is the self-propelled 152mm 2S3, another legacy system found in most Russian maneuver brigades or regiments.
 (Airborne units are equipped with the 2S31 Vena 120mm self-propelled mortar as well as the dated D-30 122mm towed howitzer.)
 High-priority, first-line units are equipped with the 2S19 Msta-S howitzer, which has a higher rate of fire and greater range than its U.S. counterpart, the M109 Paladin.
 The MRL battalion is commonly equipped with the venerable BM-21 Grad system, an area-fire system with a range of up to 45km.
 Artillery brigades found at higher levels feature larger systems, such as 240mm self-propelled (SP) mortars (2S4), 202mm SP howitzers (2S7M), 220mm rocket launchers (9P140) and 300mm rocket launchers (BM-30 Smersh and 9A52-4 Tornado-S).
 These assets are used to weight the main effort in the offense and to disrupt or destroy deeper, high-value targets.
 The SS-26 Iskander short-ranged ballistic missile is an army-level asset not pushed down to artillery groups but retained for employment by the army commander.
 While the Russian army does possess rocket-assisted and precision-guided artillery munitions, due to their high cost they are less frequently employed than conventional munitions.